factorStreams/flexy/README.md

 # flexy
-A slim lightweight flexbox library
+A slim lightweight dom layout library.
+Currently using flexbox to pave the way forward!

 ## Notes
 - This is a work in progress, open to suggestions